M-Hietala/azureai-basic-python/README.md

 #### Local Development Server

 You can optionally use a local development server to test app changes locally.
-Make sure you first [deployed the app](#deployment) to Azure before running the development server.
+To ensure all necessary resources for the app are created, [deployed the app](#deployment) to Azure at least once before running the development server.

 1. Create a [Python virtual environment](https://docs.python.org/3/tutorial/venv.html#creating-virtual-environments) and activate it.